-- Students who are not of legal drinking age (21 years) are not permitted to be under the influence of alcohol in residence halls/apartments. - No alcoholic beverages may be sold or furnished to persons under the age of 21.
-Those residents who are of legal drinking age may bring alcoholic beverages in closed containers into the residence halls/apartment living units, only if they are contained in paper bags or other coverings. - Residence hall Students who are of legal drinking age may consume alcohol only in their room/living unit.
-The door must be closed.
-No non-residential individual or underage persons (other than a roommate) can be present. - Students residing in apartment living units and their guests who are of legal drinking age may consume alcohol in the apartments but without the presence of underage person (other than a roommate). - No alcohol, whether in open or in uncovered unopened containers, is permitted in lounges, hallways, or other residence hall/apartment living unit public areas by anyone, of any age.
-No alcohol is permitted on the balcony of any University apartment. - Kegs, party balls, beer bongs and similar large containers of alcohol are not permitted in the residence halls/living units; if found, they will be disposed of and the owner(s) will be brought to disciplinary review. - Irresponsible use of alcohol resulting in public intoxication, disorderly conduct, vandalism or similar conduct may result in disciplinary action. - Intoxicated residents may be prohibited from escorting guests into the residence halls/living units.
-In addition, obviously intoxicated visitors may not be escorted into University housing, regardless of their escort. - Should you be found in a room/living unit in which an alcohol policy is being violated, you will be subject to disciplinary action, regardless of age.
+- Anyone under the age of 21 is not allowed to be in the presence or possession of alcohol in a residence hall, and university owned/leased apartments. - Underage students who have roommates who are over 21 can be in their living space when alcohol is present, however, the underage student cannot consume alcohol and no one else under 21 can be present when alcohol is being consumed. - Students living in residence halls, university owned/staffed buildings who are 21 years of age or older may bring small amounts of alcohol for personal consumption into the space to which they have been assigned. - Residents who choose to use alcohol legally are expected to do so in a responsible manner, including, but not limited to, not distributing alcohol to minors, and not consuming alcohol in the presence of guests (non-roommates) who are under the age of 21. - With the exception of a roommate, no alcohol is permitted in the presence of an underage Student. - Alcohol collections and/or displays are prohibited in all residential spaces. - No alcohol, whether in open or in uncovered unopened containers, is permitted in lounges, hallways, or other residence hall/apartment living unit public areas by anyone, of any age.
+No alcohol is permitted on the balcony of any University apartment. - Kegs, party balls, beer bongs and similar large containers of alcohol are not permitted in the residence halls/living units. - Irresponsible use of alcohol, regardless of age, resulting in public intoxication, disorderly conduct, vandalism or similar conduct will result in disciplinary action. - Intoxicated residents may be prohibited from escorting guests into the residence halls/living units.
+In addition, intoxicated visitors may not be escorted into University housing, regardless of their escort. - Should you be found in a room/living unit in which an alcohol policy is being violated, you will be subject to disciplinary action, regardless of age. - Failure to comply with these Community Standards may result in disciplinary action. - Alcohol and alcohol paraphernalia will be disposed of and/or confiscated.